ipfs/kubo/README.md

 $ make install
 ```

+If you are building on FreeBSD instead of `make install` use `gmake install`.

 #### Building on less common systems

 If your operating system isn't officially supported, but you still want to try